-Below are some links to perfomances and papers from NoiseFloor participants.
-We'll add more links to this page as they become available.
+Below are a collection of links to performances and papers from NoiseFloor participants.
+More will be added to this page as they become available.

 Mark Harris - Live at NoiseFloor 2011

 Below is a recording of Mark's excellent improvised set from the 2011 festival.
 This was a very fitting end to a very busy first day of music at the 2011 festival.